Shoes3/exe-shoes/README.md

 * You need Shoes 3.3.3 ,r(2921) or newer installed on your Windows machine doing the packaging
-* You need NSIS Unicode installed on your Windows machine.
-Version 2.45.6 is good but can be hard to find. [http://shoes.mvmanila.com/public/shoesdeps/mingw/nsis-2.46.5-Unicode-setup.exe] Please use NSIS Unicode if you value your users.
-* You need [http://www.angusj.com/resourcehacker] Resource Hacker or some way to set the icon of an exe
 * You'll need a way to, and the graphics skills to create an icon for the Installer and two old time .bmp files for the installer.
 I use Gimp but thats just me.
 * You may have to modify the scripts in the project and NSIS scripts but there's